-At December 31, 2021 and 2020, the most recent notification from the regulatory authorities categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
+At December 31, 2022 and 2021, the most recent notification from the regulatory authorities categorized the Bank as well capitalized under the regulatory framework for prompt corrective action.
 Failure to meet statutorily mandated capital guidelines could subject the Bank to a variety of enforcement remedies, including issuance of a capital directive, the termination of deposit insurance by the FDIC, a prohibition on accepting or renewing brokered deposits, limitations on the rates of interest that the Bank may pay on its deposits and other restrictions on its business.
 To be categorized as well capitalized, an institution must maintain minimum total risk-based, Tier 1 risk-based and Tier 1 leverage ratios as set forth in the table below.
 There are no conditions or events since the notification that management believes have changed the Bank's category.

-Actual and required capital amounts and ratios are presented below for both the Bank and the Company at December 31, 2021 and 2020 (in thousands, except ratios).
+Actual and required capital amounts and ratios are presented below for the Bank at December 31, 2022 and 2021 (in thousands, except ratios).
 The required amounts for capital adequacy shown do not include the capital conservation buffer previously discussed.